theowenyoung/blog/content/quotes.en.md

     - Quotes
 ---

+> Hi there, My name is Sam, I work on the team here at Reflect.
+Please let me know if there is anything I can do to help you get going on your note-taking journey!
+I can help with anything from getting set up on Reflect, to workflows, templates, and use case videos.
+Enjoy!
+>
+> p.s. this is an automated message but replies to my personal inbox.
+Some days I get more emails than others so please give me a day or two to respond! - Reflex first Email

 > If you're not the customer, you're the product. - [hn](https://news.ycombinator.com/item?id=37353729)

 > Basically.
 If there’s some nice free thing you use that’s too good to be true… wait a few years it will go to muck. - [HN](https://news.ycombinator.com/item?id=36529982)